All available functions in GPT for Sheets

 |

 image_url | Link to the image you want the AI to analyze.
-Supported formats are PNG, JPEG, WEBP, and non-animated GIF.
+Supported formats are PNG, JPEG, WebP, and non-animated GIF.
 Maximum size is 20MB per image.
 The image_url parameter can be:

 |